 Consumer rights changes to buyer protection and refunds after Brexit

-The United Kingdom (UK) left the European Union (EU) at the end of January 2020 entering an implementation period till 31 December 2020.
+The United Kingdom (UK) left the European Union (EU) at the end of January 2020 entering an implementation period until 31 December 2020.
 Most of the EU directives around consumer rights have now been incorporated into UK law.
 Some consumer rights affecting your protection as a buyer from an EU seller could change.
 Here’s what you need to know about any changes that may impact your consumer rights and protections.

 Will refund protection under section 75 of the Consumer Credit Act still apply to goods and services bought with my UK credit card after Brexit?